-Concentration, M lapping and Action Concentration Hot spots shown as: Action level Action examples Places - at specific addresses, corners, or facilities Dots Facility, corner, address Closed circuit television in a parking garage, changing the way alcohol is served in bars.
+Concentration, mapping, and action Concentration Hot spots shown as: Action level Action examples Places - at specific addresses, corners, or facilities Dots Facility, corner, address Closed circuit television in a parking garage, changing the way alcohol is served in bars.
 Victims Dots Victims' addresses Helping victims prevent further crimes through target hardening.
 Streets - along streets or block faces Lines Along paths, streets, and highways Creating cul-de-sacs, changing traffic patterns, altering parking regulations.
 Area - neighborhoods Shaded areas Neighborhoods, regions and other areas Community partnerships, neighborhood redevelopment.

-Ratcliffe's Hot Spot Typology
+Ratcliffe's hot spot typology

 Jerry Ratcliffe differentiates among three types of hot spots.
 He begins with a hot spot area and then examines the point pattern.
-If all events occur at the same location then the hot spot is a "hot point."
+If all events occur at the same location then the hot spot is a hot point.
 Hot points describe the same phenomena as hot dots.
-If the events are tightly grouped within the overall area, Ratcliffe calls this a "clustered" hot spot.
-Finally, if the events are spread relatively evenly across the hot spot area, he calls the hot spot "dispersed."
-Clustered and dispersed hot spots are subcategories of our category of "hot area."
+If the events are tightly grouped within the overall area, Ratcliffe calls this a clustered hot spot.
+Finally, if the events are spread relatively evenly across the hot spot area, he calls the hot spot dispersed.
+Clustered and dispersed hot spots are subcategories of our category of hot area.
 Ratcliffe's approach draws attention to the concentration of the events and requires the analyst to define the perimeter of the hot spot area prior to classifying the hot spot.

-Source: Ratcliffe, Jerry (2004).
-"The Hotspot Matrix: A Framework for the Spatio-Temporal Targeting of Crime Reduction".
-Police Practice and Research 5:5-23.
+Source: Ratcliffe, Jerry.
+2004.
+"The Hotspot Matrix: A Framework for the Spatio-Temporal Targeting of Crime Reduction."
+Police Practice and Research 5(1):5-23.

-Analysis of hot spots should begin with places, then move to streets, and finally to areas.
-Consider, for example, the problem of burned-out cars.
-Are they repeatedly found at specific addresses?
-If yes, then you should ask why these places are chosen instead of other nearby sites.
-If no, you should move on to examine streets.
-If you find street-level concentration, you should compare streets to find out why some attract burned-out cars and others do not.
+some attract burned-out cars and others do not.
 If there is little street-level concentration (i.e., crime is spread relatively evenly across many streets), then you should consider community concentration and compare high- and low-concentration neighborhoods.
 This approach assures a highly focused response.

 In the figure, the hot burglary dots indicate repeat victims within the overall neighborhood problem.
 An area hot spot alone would not reveal this.
 Before proceeding further, you should determine if the area hot spot is largely due to the few repeat burglary spots.
-You can do this by treating each crime location as if it had only a single event, and then look at the area.
+You can do this by treating each crime location as if it had only a single event and then looking at the area.
 If it is no longer hot, then the problem is driven by a few hot places.
 If the area is still hot, then these repeat burglary dots are fragments of an area concentration of burglaries.

-Hot spot analysis can be a valuable tool early in the problem-solving process, but having discovered hot spots, you need to ask why some spots are hot and others are not.
+Hot spot analysis can be a valuable tool early in the problemsolving process, but having discovered hot spots, you need to ask why some spots are hot and others are not.
 Stopping analysis after the discovery of hot spots can result in superficial analysis and the implementation of ineffective responses.
 If there is no geographical component to the problem, hot spot mapping has little utility and you must use other analytical approaches.

-Eck, John, Spencer Chainey, and John Cameron (2005).
+Eck, John, Spencer Chainey, and John Cameron.
+2005.
 Mapping Crime: Understanding Hot Spots.
-Washington, DC: U.S. Department of Justice, National Institute of Justice.
+Washington, DC: National Institute of Justice.